By Dr. Mercola

 Sun Exposure Is the Ideal Way to Optimize Your Vitamin D Stores

-If your circumstances don't allow you to access the sun or a tanning bed, then taking a vitamin D supplement is certainly advisable.
+If your circumstances don't allow you to access the sun, then taking a vitamin D supplement is certainly advisable.
 In this case, be sure to take vitamin D3—not synthetic D2—and take vitamin K2 and magnesium in conjunction with it.
 Vitamin D is fat soluble, so taking some form of healthy fat with it will also help optimize absorption.
 Vitamin A, zinc, and boron are other important cofactors that interact with vitamin D.

 There are a number of important reasons for these recommendations.
 For starters, the biological role of vitamin K2 is to help move calcium into the proper areas in your body, and without sufficient amounts, calcium will build up in areas such as your arteries and soft tissues.
 This can cause calcification that can lead to hardening of your arteries—a side effect previously thought to be caused by vitamin D toxicity.
 We now know that inappropriate calcification is actually due more to lack of K2 than simply too much vitamin D.

 Magnesium is also important, both for the proper function of calcium, and for the activity of vitamin D, as it converts vitamin D into its active form.
 Magnesium also activates enzyme activity that helps your body use the vitamin D. In fact, all enzymes that metabolize vitamin D require magnesium to work.
 As with vitamin D and K2, magnesium deficiency22 is very common, and if you're lacking in magnesium and take supplemental calcium, you may exacerbate the situation.
 Dietary sources of magnesium include sea vegetables, such as kelp, dulse, and nori.
 Vegetables can also be a good source.
 As for supplements, magnesium citrate and magnesium threonate are among the best.